sigstore/.github/profile/README.md

   <img alt="sigstore logo" src="https://raw.githubusercontent.com/sigstore/community/main/artwork/sigstore/horizontal/color/sigstore_horizontal-sigstore-color.png">
 </picture>

-sign. verify.
-Protect.
+sign. verify. protect.

 Making sure your software is what it claims to be.

 Learn more at https://sigstore.dev/